derhansen/sf_event_mgt/Documentation/ForAdministrators/Waitlist/Index.rst

 The extension contains a built in waitlist feature to allow your users to register on a waitlist for events, where all places are taken.
-It is possible to automatically move up user from the waitlist either by the built in logic in the extension or by implementing a custom logic using the PSR-14 event ``WaitlistMoveUpEvent``
+It is possible to automatically move up user from the waitlist either by the built in logic in the extension or by implementing a custom logic using the PSR-14 event :php:`WaitlistMoveUpEvent`

 .. note::